Tsawwassen: History

-Tsawwassen and surrounding lands are considered the ancestral home, and traditional lands, of the Tsawwassen First Nation, a Coast Salish people, who may have lived in the area for over 4,200 years, the age of the oldest archeological site found on English Bluff.
+Tsawwassen and surrounding lands are the ancestral home, and traditional lands, of the Tsawwassen First Nation, a Coast Salish people, who may have lived in the area for over 4,200 years, the age of the oldest archeological site found on English Bluff.
 Eight prehistoric villages have been unearthed there.

 The first group of Europeans to see Tsawwassen was the expedition of Spanish explorer José María Narváez in 1791.
 Narvaez named the Point Roberts peninsula Isla de Zepeda and wrote that "there is an incredible quantity of rich salmon and numerous Indians...
 They speak an entirely different language."

+European settlers cleared Tsawwassen's forests for agriculture in the late 19th century.
+Tsawwassen remained largely rural until the opening of the Massey Tunnel in 1959, which connected Delta to Richmond, and significantly shortened travel times to Vancouver.
+This caused a real estate boom in the area, and the rapid transformation of Tsawwassen into a suburban bedroom community within Metro Vancouver.

 Transportation

-Tsawwassen is arranged in a grid, with streets running north/south and east/west.
-Running east/west are the avenues, with 1st Avenue closest to the Canada–US border.
-Running north/south, the streets follow the grid laid out for the municipality of Delta, part of the greater street grid set out by the British Royal Engineers in the 19th century.
+Tsawwassen is arranged in a grid, with streets running north–south and east–west.
+Running east–west are the avenues, with 1st Avenue closest to the Canada–US border.
+Running north–south, the streets follow the grid laid out for the municipality of Delta, part of the greater street grid set out by the British Royal Engineers in the 19th century.

 Tsawwassen main arterial street is 56th Street, which connects Highway 17 with the exclave of Point Roberts, in Washington, U.S. (where it becomes Tyee Drive).
 It runs through the main commercial area, centred at the intersection of 12th Avenue with 56th Street.
 This border crossing is the westernmost on the 49th parallel between Canada and the USA.

 Tsawwassen is served by buses from TransLink.
 Four primary bus routes serve the main bus loop at the South Delta Exchange next to the South Delta Recreation Centre, where many terminate at Bridgeport Station in Richmond: Routes 602, 603, and 604 operate during rush hour and connect directly to Bridgeport Station, whereas Route 601 operates all day/all week, and is routed past Tsawwassen Mills and through Ladner.

 Route 620 connects the Tsawwassen Ferry Terminal to the Ladner Exchange and, ultimately, Bridgeport Station.

 Local community routes in Tsawwassen are handled by Route 609 (Tsawwassen First Nation), Route 614 (English Bluff and Beach Grove during non-peak periods), and Route 619 (Boundary Bay).

 Tsawwassen is also home to the Tsawwassen Ferry Terminal, part of BC Ferries.
 Ferries go to the following destinations: